 Yes, they do get paid.

 When the congregation selects a candidate for this prestigious position, historically a starting salary is decided through negotiation.
-Part-time positions are very common.
+Part-time positions especially for the High Holidays are very common.

 The Cantorial profession is in decline as memberships in communities have dwindled and synagogue budgets are greatly challenged.

 JSLI prepares students to “daven” (pray) with traditional “Nusach” (religious musical modes).